 That’s why most instruments fit into one of four categories: strings, woodwinds, brass, and percussion.
 These sections make up an orchestra, but not every instrument in them feels at home in a music hall.
 From electric guitars that would make heavy metal fans swoon to delicate harps made for the lightest of touches, here is an introduction to the different types of instruments available to musicians around the world.

 The String family of instruments is the largest family in an orchestra.
-Stringed instruments vary from the traditional concept of a guitar (check out our review of the best acoustic guitars for beginners, best acoustic guitar for the money, best electric guitar for the money, best guitars for bluegrass, best classical guitars under $1,000, best acoustic guitars for blues, best lap steel guitars for beginners, and best electric guitar under $200), violin, or upright bass, to things like mandolins, harps, and even pianos (though there is some debate over if a piano is a stringed instrument or a percussion instrument).
+Stringed instruments vary from the traditional concept of a guitar (check out our reviews of the best acoustic guitars for beginners, best acoustic guitar for the money, best electric guitar for the money, best guitars for bluegrass, best classical guitars under $1,000, best acoustic guitars for blues, best lap steel guitars for beginners, and best electric guitar under $200), violin, or upright bass, to things like mandolins, harps, and even pianos (though there is some debate over if a piano is a stringed instrument or a percussion instrument).
 Every instrument can be broken down into different categories based on their size and use, as well as if they are electric or come with an amp hookup.
 For example, travel guitars are made for those who need a compact solution to bringing a guitar on the road.
 Before picking out a stringed instrument, keep in mind that you may need a different sized instrument depending on the age of the musician, and to look into the best kind of musical instrument for your investment.